gritzko/replicated.cc/concepts/unicode.md

 Each Unicode encoding has its peculiarities.
 For example, UTF-8 allows for [overlong encodings](https://en.wikipedia.org/wiki/UTF-8#Overlong_encodings).
 Proper UTF-8 sequences may encode codepoints which are not valid Unicode.
-UTF-16 uses *surrogates* to encode codepoints beyond the [Basic Multilingual Plane](https://en.wikipedia.org/wiki/Plane_(Unicode)#Basic_Multilingual_Plane).
+UTF-16 uses *surrogates* to encode codepoints beyond the [Basic Multilingual Plane (BMP)](https://en.wikipedia.org/wiki/Plane_(Unicode)#Basic_Multilingual_Plane).
 There is always a possibility a file might have a [byte order mark (BOM)](https://en.wikipedia.org/wiki/Byte_order_mark).
 Java tends to use [*modified* UTF-8](https://en.wikipedia.org/wiki/UTF-8#Modified_UTF-8).
 Unicode encodings may use different endianness, etc etc.

 As a result, RON uses UTF-32 strings to define its hashing functions.
 Other forms are just too lax!
-For codings other than UTF-32, we can't reasonably expect every implementation to produce bit-precise results, including in adversarial scenarios.
+For codings other than UTF-32, we can't reasonably expect every implementation to produce bit-precise results, especially if we consider various adversarial scenarios.
 There are way too many subtleties.
 If we recode a RON snippet from binary to text, reformat it, send it over network, store in binary, read it back, then the result must verify to exactly the same SHA hash.
 Unfortunately, we can not mandate single coding: we need binary and text, different forms of storage and different forms of compression all to be available.